-3.2 USFS FULL VISUAL SIMULATIONS (PROPOSED ACTION)
+3.2 USFS FULL VISUAL SIMULATIONS FOR THE GWNF AND BRP (PROPOSED ACTION)

 Atlantic conducted full visual simulations of six KOPs, as listed in Table 2-2, using the TrueView methodology described in Section 2.4.2.
 The subsections below present the simulations, showing the ACP corridor as it would be seen from each of these KOPs.
 This includes imagery of existing conditions, as well as separate simulations of views one growing season following construction, and approximately 5 years and 15 to 20 years following construction.

-High-resolution, large-format versions of these simulations are provided in Appendix B.
+High-resolution, large-format versions of these simulations are provided in Appendix B, along with instructions for proper viewing.